nmattei/cmps3160/resources.md

 * *An Introduction to Statistical Learning with Applications in R.* Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.
 Springer.
 Available online for free at the [authors website](http://faculty.marshall.usc.edu/gareth-james/ISL/).
 * *The Elements of Statistical Learning: Data Mining, Inference, and Prediction.* Trevor Hastie, Robert Tibshirani, and Jerome Friedman.
 Springer.
 Available online for free at the [authors website](https://web.stanford.edu/~hastie/ElemStatLearn/).

+* A good Book on [Data Mining in Java](https://www.cs.waikato.ac.nz/ml/weka/book.html)!

 Some Fun readings about Data Science and some key figures.
 * [John W. Tukey: His Life and Professional Contributions](https://cmsc320.github.io/files/tukey.pdf).
 David R. Brillinger.
 The Annals of Statistics Vol 30, No. 6, 2002.
 * [50 Years of Data Science](https://courses.csail.mit.edu/18.337/2015/docs/50YearsDataScience.pdf).
 David Donoho.
 Manuscript Based on Invited Talk, Princeton 2015.

+* [A Primer on PCA](https://www.cs.princeton.edu/picasso/mats/PCA-Tutorial-Intuition_jp.pdf) so you should know what a matrix is and you should be comfortable with everything in CMPS/MATH 2170).

 A large debt for this course is owed to John P. Dickerson at UMD and his course ([http://jpdickerson.com/](http://jpdickerson.com/)).